inobulles/aqua-devices/src/aquabsd.black/wm/README.md

 ### Opaque regions

 Like with macOS, Wayland provides a way to define ["opaque" regions](https://wayland-book.com/surfaces-in-depth/surface-regions.html) to localize blurring (I had already thought of doing this through the DWD protocol in `aquabsd.alps.wm` back when I wrote that).
-For now though, I think I'll stick to an effect similar to what I had in AQUA 2.X by sampling a blurred version of the wallpaper, and keeping proper blur strictly within the bounds of an application window.
+For now though, I think I'll stick to an effect similar to what I had in AQUA 2.X by sampling a blurred version of the wallpaper in the UI device which will utilize WebGPU, and keeping proper blur strictly within the bounds of an application window.

 ## Findings w.r.t. how we should go about creating WebGPU surfaces and adapters